EshaanSoood/brbpodcast/index.md

   </section>

   <section class="site-container">
+    <p class="home-intro">We’re just getting started here at Behind The Beat.
+Feel free to explore around.
+If you like what you see from our current limited offerings, make sure to subscribe so that you’re the first one to know what’s up.</p>
     <div class="post-list">
       {% assign all = site.reviews | concat: site.podcasts %}
       {% assign sorted = all | sort: 'date' | reverse %}